quantsingularity/QuantumBallot/documentation/README.md

-# Chainocracy Documentation
+# QuantumBallot Documentation

-This directory contains comprehensive documentation for the Chainocracy blockchain-based voting system.
+This directory contains comprehensive documentation for the QuantumBallot blockchain-based voting system.

 ## Documentation Structure